boernerc20/boernerc20/README.md

 I am a Computer Engineer interested in embedded systems, digital design, and electronics.

 > Languages: I primarily use Python and C/C++
-> Environment: I mostly work in Linux/GNU (Arch distro) with Neovim, VSCode, and Git
+> Environment: I mostly work in GNU/Linux with Neovim, VSCode, and Git

 <a href="https://github.com/boernerc20">
     <img src="./assets/github.svg" />